Anna Zatorska Piotrkowska

-Anna, a girl guide, enjoyed that walk.
-Scouting activities organised at the camp mirrored those that adults and children remembered doing at their schools in Poland.
+Anna, a girl guide, enjoyed that walk and other scouting activities organised at the camp that were similar to those in pre-war Polish schools.

-“We used to go to the grotto and say prayers.
-And we’d sing and there would be somebody older, one of the college girls or Mrs Kozera, who was in charge, and we would be singing different songs.
-We went quite often, especially in May, or on Sundays, but sometimes we would just go there because we felt like it, and say a little prayer.”
+“We used to go to the grotto and say prayers and sing.
+There would be somebody older, one of the college girls or Mrs Kozera, in charge, and we would sing different songs.
+We went quite often, especially in May and on Sundays, but sometimes we would just go there because we felt like it, and say a little prayer.”

 New Zealand Prime Minister Peter Fraser settled any possible post-war predicament by declaring that the orphaned children could wait until they were 21 to decide whether they wanted to return to communist-controlled Poland.
 Some adults and children found and joined family members in Poland.
-The Red Cross started to reunite Poles in New Zealand with family members who had served in the Polish army and who had been repatriated to the United Kingdom.
-Many came to New Zealand.
+The Red Cross started to reunite Poles in New Zealand with family members abroad.

-“Some men came from the [Polish] army and they were looking after the boys.
-The boys were growing up quickly and the army men made them march and all sorts of things.
-They were very strict with the boys, and then they had to keep an eye on the girls too because later on, when the men from the army came, there were quite a few girls that got pregnant.”
+“Some men came from the [Polish] army and helped to after the boys.
+They were growing up quickly and the army men made them march and all sorts of things.
+They were very strict with the boys, and then they had to keep an eye on the girls too because later on, when the men from the army came, quite a few girls got pregnant.”

-The Polish children left the camp to go to high schools all over New Zealand.
-Walerija left to work for an Italian priest in Pungarehu, south of New Plymouth, and for a time, Anna did join the girls in the dormitory.
-She left the Pahiatua camp to finish her Standard Six at the Catholic school in Opunake, 20 kilometres south of Pungarehu.
-Although she was the only Polish girl, Anna had absorbed enough English to slot in easily.
+Anna stayed behind when Waleria went to work for an Italian priest in Pungarehu, south of New Plymouth, and for a time did join the girls in the dormitory.
+She left the camp to finish her Standard Six at the Catholic school in Opunake, 20 kilometres south of Pungarehu.
+Although the only Polish girl there, Anna had absorbed enough English to slot in easily.

 “They didn’t have many boarders because they were closing the convent.
 The building was very old.
-They were not doing much to it.
-We were about 10 girls all in this one room.
-The girls in the beds close to the windows closed them because they were cold but I was somewhere in the middle and suffocating, and that was really hard, horrible.
+We were about 10 girls in one dormitory.
+The girls in the beds close to the windows closed them because they were cold but I was somewhere in the middle and suffocating.

-“Six o’clock, you had to get up, go for Mass, and then breakfast.
+“Six o’clock, you had to get up, go to Mass, and then breakfast.
 I learnt that you can never be late for anything.
 The bell rings and you go, you just go!

-“After school we could have afternoon tea and there was always a little scone or something.
-You had to go and take it.
+“After school we could have afternoon tea and a little scone or something.
+You had to go and get it.
 There was a little window; you slid it up and got your afternoon tea.
-One day I was late, a few minutes late.
+One day I was a few minutes late.
 The nun saw me.
-I had my arm out and was just about to take it and she shut the window in front of me.
+I had my arm out and was just about to take my tea and scone and she shut the window in front of me.
 That was it.

 “I was a very hard person to feed in Pahiatua because I didn’t like this, I didn’t like that but at Sacred Heart I was always hungry.
 There was never enough food.
-There must have been but the prefect, the head girl, was the one giving out the portions.
+There must have been, but the prefect, the head girl, gave out the portions.
 You could not help yourself, and the nuns didn’t put the food on your plate.
-It was that person serving you, so if she liked you, she might give you a little more, but if she didn’t… And she had really good friends, so it was never ever dished out fairly.”
+It was that person serving you, so if she liked you, she might give you a little more, but if she didn’t… And she had really good friends…

-Sometimes the whole period would go and you couldn’t get to your typewriter but you had to leave and go to another class.
+Sometimes the whole period would go and you couldn’t get to a typewriter but you had to leave and go to another class.

 “Mum visited me once a week.
 The priest would bring her to New Plymouth.
-I never had to go to footie on Friday.
-I was let out so I could go with my mother.
-She would buy me, say, a tin of biscuits to go back to school with.
-We all had cupboards but every time I went back to my cupboard, the cupboard was bare…
+I never had to go to footie on Fridays; I was let out so I could go with my mother.
+She would buy me, say, a tin of biscuits to take back to school.
+We all had cupboards but every time I went back to my cupboard, my cupboard was bare…

 “We had extra English lessons but we were always ‘just the Polish group.’

-“I was taking shorthand typing: You always had to fight to get to your typewriter.
-Sometimes the whole period would go and you couldn’t get to your typewriter but you had to leave and go to another class.
+“I took shorthand typing: You always had to fight to get to a typewriter.
+Sometimes the whole period would go and you couldn’t get to a typewriter.

-“The same with the sewing: You were supposed to learn sewing.
-Well, it took me a whole year to make a little apron.
+“The same with the sewing: It took me a whole year to make a little apron.
 I had to sew it by hand because I couldn’t get to a sewing machine.
 That didn’t worry me because I was quite good at embroidery but that’s how long it took.

-“One good thing was how they dealt with homework: You had tea [evening meal], then you had to go to a special study room and you had to do your homework.
+“One good thing was how they dealt with homework: You had tea [evening meal], then you had to go to a special study room to do your homework.
 There was always a nun sitting at the desk.
-If you needed any help you could go over and ask her quietly.
+If you needed any help, you could go over and ask her quietly.